adityasolanki205/Face-Recognition-using-Google-Kubernetes-Engine/README.md

 ```
 ![](images/deploy-cluster.gif)

 6. **Create a POST request from Local**: After this we will create a POST request from the local.
-To do that we will just run request.py from our local.
+To do that clone the repository on your local and run request.py .
 There is one thing that has to be changed in the request.py file i.e. the External IP address of the Kubernetes.
 Copy the external IP of the Kubernetes from the Load Balancer and paste it on request.py.

 ```python
     # Find Predict in Request.py file and